 To what extent is the educational aspect important in the promotion of sustainable agriculture?

 It is crucial, but the benefits for farmers are even more important.
 If they see the benefits, they are more likely to expand their knowledge.

 Cooperation with other companies or agricultural organizations to effectively talk about sustainable agricultural practices and the benefits themselves is extremely important.
-Therefore, Bayer is a proud co-founder of the Association of Sustainable Agriculture in Poland “ASAP” and we are glad that the number of the Association’s members continues to grow.
+Therefore, Bayer is a proud co-founder of the Association for Sustainable Agriculture & Food in Poland and we are glad that the number of the Association’s members continues to grow.

 In my opinion, social acceptance of farmers’ work also plays a key role for the future of agriculture.
 That is why, since 2019, we have been running the social campaign “Farmer produces your food” in social media.
 It was met with great support from the agricultural community, because it is worth reminding non-farmers that food does not grow on store shelves and showing that sustainable agriculture is not the future, but the present of Polish agriculture (although there is still a lot to do).